Contents Up << >>

 stunning results from your scanned photos.

-It's packed with loads of useful and powerful features and currently supports over
+It's packed with loads of useful and powerful features and currently supports

 The following tutorial is designed to familiarise you with the software and its user